Dropped Head Syndrome – Isolated neck extensor myopathy

 You have probably tried all these treatments.
 You may be wearing a cervical collar right now.
 You may have a strong recommendation from a neurosurgeon to consider cervical spine fusion surgery.
 We are going to take a quick jump into a case history recently presented in the medical literature.
 Read what happens in this story.

 A December 2020 case history was reported in the journal Clinical Medicine Insights-Arthritis and Musculoskeletal Disorders.
 (1) It will help explain some of the confusion surrounding the treatment and understanding of the dual diagnoses of Dropped Head Syndrome – Isolated neck extensor myopathy and give us an independent view that this problem can be caused by weakness and instability in your cervical spine.
-This is the view we hold and have seen clinical and empirical evidence at the Hauser Neck Center at Caring Medical that someone with their chin stuck in their chest who does not have the ability to hold their heads up, have a cervical spine ligament program.
+This is the view we hold and have seen clinical and empirical evidence at the Hauser Neck Center at Caring Medical that someone with their chin stuck in their chest who does not have the ability to hold their heads up, has a cervical spine ligament program.
 Further in this article, we will explain how to possibly treat this problem.

 Here is the case history, explanatory notes have been added: